Sample Prior Guided Robust Model Learning to Suppress Noisy Labels: Limitations

 \section{Limitations}

 The quantifiable behavioral differences between hard and noisy samples are not clear.
-Features that the classifier uses to classify are not very interpretable.
-There could exist better other metrics that can be used to directly distinguish the hard samples from noisy ones.
+There could exist other better metrics that can be used to directly distinguish them.
 Our subsequent work will continue to investigate specific quantifiable metrics to simplify the process of the Prior Generation Module, and how to strengthen hard samples more reasonably is a direction worth studying in the future.